 In short, the different padlocks and icons shown next to the URL bar on Google Chrome let you know whether a site uses TLS or SSL certificates.
-These certificates allow you to distinguish between a valid site, or to tell if somebody is trying to tamper with your connection.
+These certificates allow you to distinguish between a valid site and an invalid one.

 Green Lock Icon

 The green padlock indicates that a webpage connection is secure.
-This means that a website's identity has been verified by a trusted third-party authority, and that it has a valid certificate for the URL you're trying to reach.
+This means that a website's identity has been verified by a trusted third-party authority and that it has a valid certificate for the URL that you're trying to reach.

 Site certificates are produced by any website that requires some sort of authentication (such as a username and password) to access a page's full services.
 An easy way to tell if a site is secure is to check its URL — encrypted sites (those that use SSL) will usually begin with https, while non-encrypted sites use an http URL.